LukeGrahamLandry/hctarcs/devlog.md

-## refactoring rendering
+## refactoring rendering (Dec 31)

 Plan:
-I think is should separate the simulation world that owns the sprites and globals from the driver that runs the event loop.
+I think I should separate the simulation world that owns the sprites and globals from the driver that runs the event loop.
 Maybe all the sprite methods become fn (ctx: Ctx<Self>, ...args) where Ctx { &mut vars, &mut sprite, &mut globals, &mut BackendFrameCtx }
 and then you call builtins on that context and its able to do things like render immediately instead of buffering your lines.